 This course allows students to explore in-depth how and why a well-conceived and well-executed strategy nearly always enhances a company's long-term performance.
 Strategy involves the careful consideration of current and past contextual and organizational factors as well as imaginative and prospective consideration of what future alternatives are possible to realize.
-As such, this course requires students to use both logical/analytic and visual/creative thinking.
+As such, this course requires students the use of both logical/analytic and the visual/creative thinking.